 However, they may be missing the value of having a trusted source explain how their research relates to their personal situation and retirement goals.

-A financial advisor’s value is key in helping these younger clients with:
+A Financial Advisor’s value can be key in helping these younger clients with:

 - Setting goals and providing prospective.
-An advisor can help younger investors assess where they are today, and where they want to be in the future.
-Importantly, an advisor can provide them with the necessary perspective to see past short-term challenges and focus on their long-term objectives, through retirement and financial planning.
+A Financial Advisor can help younger investors assess where they are today, and where they want to be in the future.
+Importantly, A Financial Advisor can provide them with the perspective to see past short-term challenges and focus on their long-term objectives, through retirement and financial planning.

 - Investment selection.
 Choosing from thousands of mutual funds, ETFs, and individual securities can be overwhelming.
-An advisor can help younger investors decide what’s most appropriate for their needs, based on factors including diversification, risk tolerance, taxes, fees, and liquidity.
+A Financial Advisor can help younger investors by providing recommendations on what might be appropriate for their needs, based on factors including diversification, risk tolerance, taxes, fees, and liquidity.

 - Asset allocation.
 The key to investing successfully is maintaining the right mix of assets, including stocks, bonds, and cash.
-An advisor’s expertise can be key in helping younger investors understand the tradeoff between risk and reward to ensure proper asset allocation.
+A Financial Advisor's knowledge and experience can be key in helping younger investors understand the trade off between risk and reward to ensure proper asset allocation.

-- Monitoring progress.
+- Reviewing progress.
 Retirement planning is an ongoing process.
 Life is constantly changing, and a retirement plan will need to change with it.
-An advisor can help younger investors make sure they’re where they need to be at every stage, to maximize their financial and retirement opportunities.
+A Financial Advisor can help younger investors make sure they’re where they need to be at every stage, to maximize their financial and retirement opportunities.

 - Protecting your wealth.
-An advisor can help a young investor decide if they should have personal insurance—so they don’t get caught without coverage later in life.
-An advisor can review the investor’s insurance coverage as their life and products change— to make sure those solutions still meet their needs.
+A Financial Advisor can provide education and guidance around insurance coverage considerations to determine if there is a solution(s) that aligns with the investor's best interest so they don’t get caught without coverage later in life.
+A Financial Advisor can review the investor’s insurance coverage as their life and products change— to make sure those solutions still meet their needs.